katalon-studio/docker-images/README.md

 **`/katalon/katalon/source`**

-`katalon-execute` will look for the test project inside this directory.
+`katalon-execute.sh` will look for the test project inside this directory.

 **Reports**